HL7/fhir-pdmp/input/pagecontent/mappings.md

   * some PDMPs support ASAP Web Services for PDMP data transmission
   * some PDMPs have other proprietary integration options for PDMP data transmission

-In introducing FHIR as a methodology in connecting providers (prescribers and pharmacists) to the PDMPs, the Implementation Guide stakeholders agreed that mappings between FHIR, PMIX/NIEM, NCPDP SCRIPT RxHistory, and ASAP Reporting may be beneficial for users of this Implementation Guide.
+<mark>In introducing FHIR as a methodology in connecting providers (prescribers and pharmacists) to the PDMPs, the Implementation Guide stakeholders</mark> agreed that mappings between FHIR, PMIX/NIEM, NCPDP SCRIPT RxHistory, <mark>and ASAP Reporting</mark> may be beneficial for users of this Implementation Guide.

 ### Mapping

-Mapping from each FHIR resource in this Implementation Guide to PMIX/NIEM, NCPDP SCRIPT RxHistory, and ASAP Reporting is included in the resource profile page.
-On the resource page (e.g., [PDMP MedicationDispense](StructureDefinition-pdmp-medicationdispense.html)), click on the 'Mappings' tab and scroll to find the mapping of interest.
+Mapping from each FHIR resource in this Implementation Guide to PMIX/NIEM, NCPDP SCRIPT RxHistory, <mark>and ASAP Reporting</mark> is included in the resource <mark> profile page </mark>.
+On the resource page (e.g., [PDMP MedicationDispense](StructureDefinition-pdmp-medicationdispense.html)), click on the 'Mappings' tab and <mark>scroll to find the mapping of interest</mark>.
 The following tables consolidate the mappings for request and response scenarios by standard.

-Resources which are not profiled in this Implementation Guide (e.g, US Core Prescriber) do not include mappings to PMIX/NIEM, NCPDP SCRIPT RxHistory, or ASAP Reporting.
+<mark> Resources which are not profiled in this Implementation Guide (e.g, US Core Prescriber) do not include mappings to PMIX/NIEM, NCPDP SCRIPT RxHistory, or ASAP Reporting.
 Mapping to these resources is included below, but is not included in the resource definitions (e.g., the mapping tab for US Core Prescriber does not include mapping to PMIX/NIEM)

-Fully qualified element names in each standard can be very long.
+<mark> Fully qualified element names in each standard can be very long.
 To reduce the text in each cell, the tables below provide "context" and "XPath" or "FHIRPath" for the mapped data elements.
 The context is a simplified representation of the XPath/FHIRPath referring to the major nodes in the XML Schema, or PDMP FHIR Bundles defined in this Implementation Guide.
 The XPath/FHIRPath are prefixes to the XPath or FHIRPath for each element.

 #### NCPDP to FHIR Mapping for Request

-This section includes a representative field mapping from NCPDP SCRIPT 2017071 RxHistoryRequest to the FHIR elements in this Implementation Guide.
+<mark>This section includes a representative field mapping from NCPDP SCRIPT 2017071 RxHistoryRequest to the FHIR elements in this Implementation Guide.

 <style type="text/css">.ritz .waffle a { color: inherit; }.ritz .waffle .maptable17{border-bottom:1px SOLID #000000;border-right:1px SOLID #000000;background-color:#ffffff;text-align:left;color:#000000;font-family:'Calibri',Arial;font-size:11pt;vertical-align:middle;white-space:normal;overflow:hidden;word-wrap:break-word;direction:ltr;padding:0px 3px 0px 3px;}.ritz .waffle .maptable11{border-bottom:1px SOLID #000000;border-right:1px SOLID #000000;background-color:#4f81bd;text-align:center;font-weight:bold;color:#ffffff;font-family:'Calibri',Arial;font-size:12pt;vertical-align:middle;white-space:normal;overflow:hidden;word-wrap:break-word;direction:ltr;padding:0px 3px 0px 3px;}.ritz .waffle .maptable10{border-bottom:1px SOLID #000000;border-right:1px SOLID #000000;background-color:#4f81bd;text-align:left;color:#000000;font-family:'Calibri',Arial;font-size:12pt;vertical-align:bottom;white-space:nowrap;direction:ltr;padding:0px 3px 0px 3px;}.ritz .waffle .maptable16{border-bottom:1px SOLID #000000;border-right:1px SOLID #000000;background-color:#c6d9f0;text-align:center;color:#000000;font-family:'Calibri',Arial;font-size:12pt;vertical-align:middle;white-space:normal;overflow:hidden;word-wrap:break-word;direction:ltr;padding:0px 3px 0px 3px;}</style>
 <div class="ritz grid-container" dir="ltr">